Below are some answers to commonly asked questions

 Organizing: Over the last few years, NTT faculty have engaged in conversations about what our needs are, changes we would like to see, and how a union might meet those goals.
 Interested individuals volunteered to form an organizing committee to reach out to faculty.

 Commitment: Organizing committee members collected union authorization cards from interested individuals.
-These document attest to their support for forming a union.
-65% of Skidmore’s NTT faculty signed union authorization cards.
+These attest to their support for forming a union.
+In 2022, 65% of Skidmore’s NTT faculty signed union authorization cards.

-Public announcement and response: On April 27th, we publicly announced that we had a majority of NTT faculty support.
+Public announcement and response: On April 27th, 2022, we announced a majority of NTT faculty support.
 We offered the administration the opportunity to acknowledge that majority through voluntary recognition.
 President Conner declined.

-Negotiating: Once we’ve established a union, we’ll democratically determine our negotiating priorities.
+Negotiating: Bargaining unit members work together to democratically determine negotiating priorities.
 We’ll create a bargaining committee (up to 10-15% of the bargaining unit) to represent our members in negotiations.
 Those representatives can be self-nominated or, if the number of interested parties significantly exceeds available positions, can be elected from a pool of nominees.
 The bargaining committee, with the support of SEIU, will meet with the administration to negotiate our contract.
 First contracts typically take between 12 and 18 months to be finalized; subsequent contracts are often negotiated more quickly.

 Signing a contract: Once a tentative agreement is reached with the administration, the bargaining committee would present that agreement to our membership for ratification.
 A contract must be ratified by a simple majority of the member votes cast.
 Once ratified, the contract goes into effect.